Prithvi Narayan Shah

+Prithvi Narayan Shah played a central role in the formation of modern Nepal through his campaigns of territorial consolidation.
+He is considered a prominent figure in Nepalese history, and his efforts at political unification and national identity continue to be recognized in contemporary narratives.

+Scholars have drawn comparisons between his historical role and that of George Washington in the United States, citing his vision and leadership within the context of 18th-century South Asia.
+Some interpretations highlight his efforts to mobilize public support and establish a foundation for a unified state.
+His legacy remains influential in Nepal's political and cultural discourse.

 Early years

 Prithvi Narayan Shah was born prematurely on 7 January 1723 as the first child of Nara Bhupal Shah and Kaushalyavati Devi in the Gorkha Palace.

 Prince Prithvi Narayan Shah's education began at age five through the appropriate ceremony.
-At that time, the responsibility to educate him was given to Mokchyeshwor Aryal and Bhanu Aryal, They were the Upadhyayas who worked in the palace as astrologers, where they were also known as Jyotishi or Jaisi.
-Even though the Gurus provided his primary education, the duty of developing his character was taken by Queen Chandra Pravawati.
-It is said that seeing the prince of neighboring states Tanahun, Lamjung, and Kaski indulged in excess pleasure, Chandra Pravawati kept Prithvi Narayan Shah away from pleasurable and wrong pursuits.
+At that time, the responsibility to educate him was given to Mokchyeshwor Aryal and Bhanu Aryal.
+They were the Brahmins who worked in the palace as astrologers, where they were also known as Jyotishi or Jaisi.
+Even though the Gurus provided his primary education, the duty of developing his character was taken on by Queen Chandra Pravawati.
+It is said that seeing the princes of neighboring states Tanahun, Lamjung, and Kaski indulge in excess pleasure, Chandra Pravawati kept Prithvi Narayan Shah away from pleasurable or wrong pursuits.
 That is why no traces of pleasurable pursuits and diversion can be found in his early life.
+Narbhupal Shah wanted P.N.
+Shah to marry a strong family so that it would assist him if needed.
+The best prospect of marriage that he saw fit was with the Kingdom of Makwanpur.
+P.N.
+Shah had turned 14 in 1737 C.E. and it was decided that he would marry Indrakumari, the daughter of Hemkarna Sen, the Princess of Makwanpur in the Pre-Unification Nepal.

-From a young age, he took interest in the affairs of his father's state and soon began to take on these responsibilities.
-Prithvi Narayan Shah had an early dream of conquering Nuwakot, partially as his father had lost it to the Mallas of Kathmandu in an earlier war.
+From a young age, he took an interest in the affairs of his father's state and soon began to take on these responsibilities.
+Prithvi Narayan Shah had an early dream of conquering Nuwakot, partially because his father had lost it to the Mallas of Kathmandu in an earlier war.
 After the death of his father in 1743 AD, Prithvi Narayan Shah ascended to the throne of Gorkha at the age of 20.
-As king, he valued his people and enjoyed talking to his subjects about their general concerns.
+As king, he valued his people and enjoyed talking to them about their general concerns.
 This practice helped him to build a rapport with his people and helped him to understand the requirements of the citizens of Gorkha.
-King Shah sealed his borders and maintained a friendly diplomatic relationship with his neighbors, with the exception of the East India Company, which ignored Nepal and refused to open trade relationships at the time.
+King Shah sealed his borders and maintained a friendly diplomatic relationship with his neighbors, with the exception of the East India Company, which ignored Nepal and refused to open trade relations at the time.